tumetus/tuomokankaanpaa/public/blog-posts/top-10-keyboard-shortcuts-for-visual-studio-code/index.md

 title: "Top 10 Keyboard Shortcuts for Visual Studio Code"
 date: "2020-06-11"
 coverImage: "feature-image-3.jpg"
+description: "Here I share my top 10 keyboard shortcuts for Visual Studio Code that I use daily.
+These are something that every Visual Studio Code user should know."
+excerpt: "Here I share my top 10 keyboard shortcuts for Visual Studio Code that I use daily.
+These are something that every Visual Studio Code user should know."
+tags: productivity, vscode, web development, youtube
 ---

 Visual Studio Code is a great code editor.
 I have been using it few years now and I love it!
 In that time I have picked up few keyboard shortcuts that I use daily.
 I think these keyboard shortcuts are worth knowing, I decided to share it with you guys!